James Arness in ‘Gunsmoke’.

 - On air: 1958-1962

-Set in Laramie, Wyoming, during the second half of the 19th century, "Lawman" was about Marshal Dan Troop, his deputy Johnny McKay, and an orphan that Troop brings into his fold.
-Peter Brown, who played Deputy McKay, was so popular on the program that he became a fixture on TV Westerns.
-According to the Daily Mail, he went on to hold guest star roles in "Cheyenne," "Maverick," and "The Virginian."
+Set in Laramie, Wyoming, during the second half of the 19th century, "Lawman" was about Marshal Dan Troop, his deputy Johnny McKay, and an orphan.
+Peter Brown, who played Deputy McKay, was so popular on the program he became a fixture on TV Westerns.
+He went on to hold guest star roles in "Cheyenne," "Maverick," and "The Virginian."

 #13.
 The Wild Wild West